pklaus/pi-top-install/README.md

 ./install-poweroff
 ```

+Your new software wil work after the next bootup.

 You are encouraged to contribute to this repository.
 See https://guides.github.com/activities/hello-world/
 to learn how to create, modify and submit a branch.
 Or open an issue in this repository to report problems or suggestions.